Hendrixer/fullstack-v2-instructions/lessons/02-installation/B-folder-structure.md

 ## app

 All of our pages will go here.
-Using the app directory instead of the pages directory means we're opting into server / client components architecture.
+Using the app directory instead of the pages directory means we're opting into the server / client components architecture.

 ## assets

-Nice place to put all and any images we might have.
+Nice place to put any images we might have.

 ## components

-Any and all components that aren't pages.
+Any components that aren't pages.

 ## lib

-Non component, utility code used all over the app.
-Things like hashing passwords, checkint JWT tokens, fetching data from the API.
+Non-component, utility code used all over the app.
+Things like hashing passwords, checking JWT tokens, fetching data from the API, etc.

 ## pages